adrianolszewski/model-based-testing-hypotheses/README.md

 [1] 1.229815e-07
 ```
 And now that's fine.

-Look at the above example again.
-Our model-based testing (via proportional-odds model) found N(0, 1) vs. N(5, 1) not statistically significantly different,
-but when we changed the comparison to N(0.01, 1) vs. N(5, 1) - it "magically" worked well!

 So, as I said - even if a model *actually converges*, the estimate may be unreliable.
 Always remember to check your outcomes.

+**Take-home messages #2:**
-**AN IMPORTANT LESSON:** Having multiple options, always choose the method that alerts you that something went wrong rather than method that silently pretends nothing wrong happened and happily continues. **It's always better to have NO result rather than having WRONG result.**
+3. Having multiple options, always choose the method that alerts you that something went wrong rather than method that silently pretends nothing wrong happened and happily continues. **It's always better to have NO result rather than having WRONG result.**

 You.
 Have.
 Been.
 Warned.